ArMM1998/PuyoEdit/README.md

 You'll need the `puyo_anim` script to convert the .json files into ncsc files used by these games and viceversa.
 You can get it here:
 https://github.com/ArMM1998/puyo_anim
-Program does not support opening or saving directly to the binary nscs files, and i'm not sure if that's something i'm interested in doing either.
+Program does not support opening or saving directly to the binary ncsc files, and i'm not sure if that's something i'm interested in doing either.

 # How to use: